HaydenBL/midi2smw/README.md

 ### Limitations

-Currently if you have a giant rest or a long note it will output a big string of ties, such as `r1^1^1^1^1^1...`.
-If that bugs you, it shouldn't be hard to manually translate that into a loop, and maybe I'll just fix that at some point.
-It also doesn't support triplets.
+The program doesn't currently support triplets.
 I haven't even looked into how those work in AMK, and it's possible it would take a somewhat large refactor to implement that.

-It's not a super intelligent algorithm, and since it's just rounding to the nearest 64th note, it's possible the output might be somewhat ugly.
+Overall, it's not a super intelligent algorithm, and since it's just rounding to the nearest 64th note, it's possible the output might be somewhat ugly.
 In cases like that I'd recommend modifying the midi file itself to fit better into SMW's limitations.
-Overall, output may just not be optimal for all of AddMusicK's features.
+Generally, output may just not be optimal for all of AddMusicK's features.
 I've never read all its documentation, and in general I don't know a ton about music porting.

 Hopefully it's useful to someone anyway!

 ### Special Thanks
 * [OneLoneCoder's video on midi parsing](https://youtu.be/040BKtnDdg0)